mkpg/TEAM-6-Dr.N.G.P.-Institute-of-Technology/README.md

 # Campus Employability Diagnostic Portal 🚀

-Welcome to the **Campus Employability Diagnostic Portal**, an interactive, AI-powered platform designed to assess student aptitude, map them to specialized career archetypes and provide domain-specific sandbox environments for hands-on learning and AI mentorship.
+Welcome to the **Campus Employability Diagnostic Portal**, an interactive, AI-powered platform designed to assess student aptitude, map them to specialized career archetypes, and provide domain-specific sandbox environments for hands-on learning and AI mentorship.

 Built exclusively for the **Dr. N.G.P.
 Institute of Technology**.